kumu/help/site/guides/markdown.md

     ###### Header 6

 ## Links within your account
-We also support linking to elements, conenctions and loops (even other maps in your account) using the following format:
+We also support linking to elements, connections and loops (even other maps in your account) using the following format:

 **Selectors**